Book a School or Library Visit with Rebecca!

 - SCBWI Metro NY Writers Day

-Rebecca is available for complimentary Skype visits with book clubs (of all ages) that are discussing When Audrey Met Alice or Summer of Lost and Found.
-Contact her for more information, and check out the book-club discussion guides here and here.
+Rebecca is available for complimentary virtual (e.g., Skype, Zoom, Hangouts) visits with book clubs (of all ages) that are discussing When Audrey Met Alice, Summer of Lost and Found, The Last Grand Adventure, The Disaster Days, or Alone in the Woods.
+Check out their book-club discussion guides here, here, here, here, and here.